 It’s all in the head

 As we’ve mentioned you’ll never have done anything like a T.M. before.
-Training will get you so far but even the fittest person on the course might not finish the course.
-When you’re standing at the base of a slippery 12 ft wall your body will be telling you: “don’t do it!” don’t listen to that loser, get your head in the game and power on through.
+Training will get you so far but even the fittest person on the course might not finish.
+When you’re standing at the base of a slippery 12 ft (3.6m) wall your body will be telling you: “don’t do it!” don’t listen, get your head in the game and power on through.
 Your mental readiness will push you through when your muscles are screaming for you to stop.

 Just remember the pain you’re going through is only temporary, the memory of completing the challenge will last a lifetime.
 Also remember you’re not on your own, the guy or girl next to you is, or will be experiencing the same thing as you at some point, so do it for yourself, but also do it for your Tough Mudder brothers.

 80 per cent of Mudders go through the turmoil and pain of a Tough Mudder alongside their best and bravest friends, and for good reason.
 There are the crazies that enter the event alone, but as a first timer we recommend you bring a friend or 10 with you.
 The camaraderie of the team will rub off on its members, you can trudge on, knowing that whether it’s a literal helping hand up a muddy slope, or a mental hand helping you through the ‘I can’t go on’ barrier at the halfway point - entering as a team is essential for those first time mudders.
 Teamwork is the Tough Mudder way.

 Whether it’s in blistering heat or biting cold, your kit will be key to your survival in a Tough Mudder challenge.
 Depending on where you choose to undertake your first Tough Mudder will influence your choice of kit, however there are some basic pieces that every first timer shouldn’t go without.